Image Source: in.pinterest.com

 We decided that the best way to resolve this was first by recognizing that our beautiful boy was becoming a man.
 He needed to begin to realize from his own experience that he alone would be responsible for the course of his life.
 We would always be there as his biggest fans but we would no longer play “cosmic cop” and try to ameliorate every difficult scenario he got himself into.
 Rather, we would have to let him fall down a little.
 Instead of always rushing to pick him up, we would remain by his side, loving him every step of the proverbial way.

 Once things (all of us!) cooled down, we had a long discussion about karma.
-In the Buddhist view, karma is not a punishment or reward mechanism, rather it is understood to be the way that cause and effect functions for every one of us.
+In the Buddhist view, karma is not a punishment or reward mechanism, rather it is understood to be the way that causes and effect functions for every one of us.
 We are not destined to some preordained fate; we can change our karma and, thus, our experience of life.
 Accordingly, we decided that we would offer our help but that he would have to request it.
 He would have to figure out how to do his school work.

 At first, inspired by this new adult freedom, he actually began to study more.
 Then he started to gradually fall behind, eventually receiving a letter from his teachers that if things didn’t improve, he might be in danger of not passing some courses.
 Letting him face these consequences was incredibly hard for us!
 We agonized many times over whether we were doing the right thing.
 When our doubts would arise we would undertake the “Four Questions of Mindfulness” together (see my book, Free Your Mind, for a detailed explanation) to ensure we were acting from a balanced position of both compassion and clarity.

 Eventually, our son became very upset and angry when we wouldn’t rescue him from these consequences.
 We lovingly reassured him of our support but explained that if we intervened, he wouldn’t really be growing as a person.
 We told him how much we believed in his ability to learn how to solve any problem and that if he asked, we would help in any way we could.
 This led to him doing the “Four Questions” with us and discovering that his own conditioned perfectionism was at the root of his problem.
 He had some anxiety about doing well and was subconsciously sabotaging himself so that he wouldn’t have to face the fact that in some areas he would not always be naturally the best and would have to work harder.
 Indeed, even if he worked harder, he still might not accomplish some things perfectly.
-And that it would still be okay, because as a Buddhist, he was learning that his behavior is not identical with his being (once again, please refer to the chapter on self-esteem in Free Your Mind).
+And that it would still be okay because as a Buddhist, he was learning that his behavior is not identical with his being (once again, please refer to the chapter on self-esteem in Free Your Mind).

 As we worked together on changing this belief in perfection through exposing it to reality, he came to be more unconditionally accepting of his behavior, realizing that all too often he had put the whole weight of his self-esteem on whether he did well at something.
 It was a wonderful insight from which we all grew.

 Guess what?
 It worked!
-It was slow going at first, but eventually he found a way to balance his study time with his desire to play.
+It was slow going at first, but eventually, he found a way to balance his study time with his desire to play.
 His grades improved and he finished the year with a great sense of success and satisfaction.
 And this was not a fluke.
 I have used this same technique with hundreds of parents successfully over the past twenty years.
-The solid combination of affection and discipline are the very best that we can provide.
+The solid combination of affection and discipline is the very best that we can provide.
 We can have intimate, joyful relationships with our children all of their lives if we really want them.
 If we learn to look at our lives as an experiment in love, we will let go of our perfectionist tendencies and create a life that is so full, we will be able to move beyond our negative conditioning and experience a world without fear.

 As always, remember that we are all in this together.
 You are never really alone.